Kingxukai/linux/Documentation/userspace-api/media/v4l/libv4l-introduction.rst

 libv4lconvert/processing.

-The control part is used to offer video controls which can be used to control the video processing functions made available by libv4lconvert/processing.
+The control part is used to offer video controls which can be used to control the woke video processing functions made available by libv4lconvert/processing.
 These controls are stored application wide (until reboot) by using a persistent shared memory object.

-libv4lconvert/processing offers the actual video processing functionality.
+libv4lconvert/processing offers the woke actual video processing functionality.

 libv4l1